Robert Horton (actor): Career

 In the 1960s, Horton made two 45 RPM singles on the Columbia Records label: "The Very Thought of You"/"Hey There" and "King of the Road"/"Julie".
 The former's A-side was also the title track of an album he released on the same label.

 Horton performed for many years in theaters and nightclubs all over America, and in Australia as a singer (sometimes with his wife, the former Marilynn Bradley).
-In 1963, producer David Merrick hired him as the male lead in the musical version of N. Richard Nash's play The Rainmaker (titled 110 in the Shade),.
+In 1963, producer David Merrick hired him as the male lead in the musical version of N. Richard Nash's play The Rainmaker (titled 110 in the Shade).
 The musical, with a score by Tom Jones and Harvey Schmidt, ran for 330 performances on Broadway.

 Horton is also remembered for his offbeat role as an amnesiac in the 1965–1966 television series A Man Called Shenandoah.

 In 1966, he starred in The Dangerous Days of Kiowa Jones, the first Western made specifically for television and simultaneous distribution to cinemas in Europe.
 It was made by MGM and co-starred Sal Mineo and Diane Baker.

 In 1968, two years later, Horton co-starred in The Green Slime, a low-budget Japanese-American science fiction film, directed by Kinji Fukasaku and shot entirely in Japan, but with an American and European cast.
-His character Jack Rankin leads the crew of a space station in a battle for survival against one-eyed tentacled aliens that rapidly multiply as they feed on the station's sources of electricity.
+His character, Jack Rankin, leads the crew of a space station, in a battle for survival, against one-eyed tentacled aliens that rapidly multiply, as they feed on the station's sources of electricity.

 From 1983 to 1984, Horton took a turn in daytime soap operas, playing the part of Whit McColl on As the World Turns.

 Personal life

+Horton was married to Mary Jobe from 1946 until 1950, and to Barbara Ruick from 1953 until 1956; both marriages ended in divorce.
+In 1960, he married Marilynn Bradley, and they remained married until his death in 2016.

+Following his 85th birthday in 2009, Horton announced, through his publicist, that he no longer would be making any personal appearances because he had tired of traveling.

-Horton was an accomplished pilot and aircraft owner.
-According to Plane and Pilot:
+Horton was a licensed pilot and aircraft owner.

 "His three greatest thrills were his first solo flight, a performance before Queen Elizabeth II, and being featured on Ralph Edwards' This Is Your Life.
-His frequent co-pilot was his French Poodle, "Jamie".
+His frequent co-pilot was his French poodle, "Jamie"."

-Initially a Republican, he supported the campaign of Dwight Eisenhower during the 1952 presidential election.

-Marriages

-Horton married actress Barbara Ruick on August 22, 1953, in Las Vegas, Nevada.

-On December 31, 1960, Horton married actress Marilynn Bradley, who limited her professional appearances on stage to performing with him.
-Horton and his wife lived in Encino, California in the same home for 55 years, until 2015.
-Following his 85th birthday in 2009, Horton announced, through his publicist, that he no longer would be making any personal appearances because he had tired of traveling.